-Motivation is defined as the process that initiates, guides and maintains goal-oriented behaviors.
+Motivation is defined as the process that initiates, guides, and maintains goal-oriented behaviors.
 Motivation is what causes us to act, whether it is getting a glass of water to reduce thirst or reading a book to gain knowledge.

-It involves the biological, emotional, social and cognitive forces that activate behavior.
+It involves the biological, emotional, social, and cognitive forces that activate behavior.
 In everyday usage, the term motivation is frequently used to describe why a person does something.
 For example, you might say that a student is so motivated to get into a clinical psychology program that she spends every night studying.